-Leading academic institutions worldwide have selected Cray solutions
+Leading academic institutions worldwide select Cray solutions

 From teaching the next generation of scientists to making tomorrow’s groundbreaking discoveries, academic researchers use supercomputing for a wide array of scientific and engineering disciplines.
 Cray supports these varied endeavors with systems that range from small cluster installations to massive computing machines that power research at the largest national datacenters.